 - Relatively cheap

-- Need to be have a reminder to apply every month
+- Need to have a reminder to apply every month

-The lowdown: Virbac is a major company which are heavily involved with veterinarians across the country – they are a company that supplies a lot of products to vets who then pass on their excellent products to us dog owners.
-Their Indorex Flea Spray is the best flea spray on the UK market in our opinion as it’s incredibly cheap at less than £10 for a spray that could cover a 4 bedroom house if you wanted to.
-Not only that, it kills fleas quickly and has an odourless spray.
-The Indorex flea spray is NOT designed to be used directly at the dog but instead to be directed at household furniture, clothes, beds, rugs, carpets and so on.
+The lowdown: Virbac is a major company which is heavily involved with veterinarian products across the country – they are a company that supplies a lot of products to vets who then pass on their excellent products to us dog owners.
+Their Indorex flea control spray is the best flea spray on the UK market in our opinion as it’s incredibly cheap at less than £10 for a spray that could cover a 4 bedroom house if you wanted to.
+Not only that, but it also kills fleas quickly and has an odourless spray.
+The Indorex fleas and ticks spray is NOT designed to be used directly at the dog but instead to be directed at household furniture, clothes, beds, rugs, carpets and so on.

 If your dog has fleas then use this spray to protect your home but use tablets, shampoos or a spot on treatment to treat the dog itself.

 - Excellent value for money

 - It works and kills adult fleas

 - Works best for 6 months after spraying

 - Hard to know where you’ve sprayed because of a lack of smell

 The lowdown: We think that Progroom’s natural, organic and chemical-free oatmeal flea dog shampoo is the best flea shampoo on the UK market right now for dogs with or without fleas and ticks, as do over 100 of other verified buyers on Amazon.
 It’s not just a shampoo that will kill fleas it’s also a fantastic shampoo in general which uses only natural ingredients making your dog fresh, clean and soothed if they are suffering from any skin issues related to fleas.
 It’s not cheap but as dogs don’t need to be washed that often it should last you at least 6 months.
 If you’re currently having problems with fleas with your dog and the home then use this fantastic shampoo to supplement your efforts.